CodeSmile-0000011110110111/de.codesmile.luny/README.md

 Use Lua in Unity for everything.
 Just like C#, except there's no compiling.
 Just iterate, iterate, iterate.

 Reloading happens upon saving, instantly.
-Your code editor remains in focus while you're glancing at the changes in the editor, or build!
+Your code editor remains in focus while you're glancing at the changes in the Unity Editor, or in a running build!

 # Simple Example
 A Unity Editor utility script that automatically opens new Scene assets.